macla7/shiftTrader/README.md

 - Intro to Rich Comments in Rails 7
 - Setup Devise Confirmable and MailCatcher
-- Deplo a Rails 7 App To Heroku
+- Deplo a Rails 7 App To Heroku ..?
+No Free tier anymore so not sure if it's the way.
 - N+1 Query And Performance Optizizations
 - Devise Onboarding with Wicked Gem
 - Update User Accounts in React, Edit Account